 Er, no. This was the biggest surprise for me – I pictured us just walking up a gangplank, going through a scanner and getting on board.
-And that’s pretty much what happens when you dock en route, but embarkation is a whole different experience, and much more like getting a flight.
-When we arrived into Venice airport our bags were labelled and taken off us.
+And that’s pretty much what happens when you dock en route, but embarkation is a whole different experience, and more like boarding a plane.

 Will I get lots of new stamps in my passport?

 It depends on where you’re going but probably not.
-Although my cruise visited Italy, Croatia, Greece and Turkey, we were classed as transit passengers so only had to go through passport control once, which was when we disembarked in Istanbul.
+My first cruise travelled through the Eastern Mediterranean and visited Italy, Croatia, Greece and Turkey.
+We were classed as transit passengers though so only had to go through passport control when we arrived and when we disembarked in Istanbul at the end of the cruise.
 So I got stamped into Turkey on the morning I left the ship and then stamped back out later that day at Istanbul airport.

-So that’s bad news when it comes to filling up those spare pages in your passport.
-But it’s good for visiting places like Russia where visas are more difficult and expensive to get hold of, as cruise passengers can spend up to 72 hours in the country visa-free.
+So that’s bad news if you want some stamps to fill those spare pages in your passport.
+But it’s an advantage for visiting places like Russia where visas are more difficult and expensive to get hold of, as cruise passengers can spend up to 72 hours in the country visa-free.

 Do I have to do shore excursions with a big group?

 No – if you want you can do everything independently, by either hiring a car or using public transport.
 It’s worth doing your research in advance though as understandably the cruise companies want you to take their excursions so they don’t give you a lot of information for independent trips.
-At some ports we could walk into the town, or there are always taxis available at all the ports we visited, as well as local shuttle buses to sites like Olympia and Ephesus.
+At some ports we could walk into town, or there are usually taxis available in ports, as well as local shuttle buses to some sites like Olympia and Ephesus.

 What currency is used on the ship?
 And are there lots of extra costs?

 Tipping practices also vary between different cruise lines.
 Some are all-inclusive or have tips factored into the price so you don’t need to worry about tipping.
-But generally you are expected to tip, with either a daily amount (often $10) added to your bill or there’s an envelope in your room where you can leave a tip for your waiter and room steward.
+But generally you are expected to tip, with either a daily amount (often around $15) added to your bill or an envelope left in your room where you can leave a tip for your waiter and room steward.

 Am I going to put on loads of weight?

 If you want to!
-There’s food available on board ship 24 hours a day, with a mixture of types from the formal dining room and speciality restaurants to buffets and snack bars.
-Weirdly having food around all day meant we ate less, as you always know there’s more so you don’t need to stock up.
-In the main dining room you have four-course meals every night, but portions aren’t excessive.
+There’s food available on board 24 hours a day, with a mixture from the formal dining room and speciality restaurants to buffets and snack bars.
+Weirdly having food around all day meant we ate less, as you always know there’s more available so you don’t need to stock up.
+The main dining room has three/four-course meals every night, but portions aren’t excessive.

-Buffet have a wide array of counters with salads, main dishes (which are often themed to go with the destination) as well as pizza and pasta.
-Not to mention the amazing array of desserts – on Celebrity they were all in mini sizes so you can try a few.
+Buffets have an array of counters with salads, main dishes (which are often destination themed), pizza and pasta.
+Not to mention the amazing array of desserts.
 But there are also lots of healthy options – like fresh fruit, a big salad bar and a stir fry bar where you can pick your own ingredients.
-The food labelling on board also makes it good for people with food intolerances – the menus in the dining room were marked for gluten-free, dairy-free and low-sugar.
+The food labelling on board also makes it good for people with food intolerances – Celebrity dining room menus were marked for gluten-free, dairy-free and low-sugar.